 When I passed a Plano storefront sign that read “Taste of Poland”, needless to say, I was pretty excited.
 You can get a few Polish dishes at Henk’s and Kuby’s in Dallas, but they’re a far cry from being exclusively Polish.

 Previously located on Alma & Park in Plano, For You: Taste of Poland is a modest cafe-deli hybrid now on Central’s southbound access road, just north of Park.

-This place is the real deal: it is literally a taste of Poland.
-The restauarant is owned by Polish immigrants, every item in the attached “mini-mart” is imported from Poland, and most importantly, everything is homemade and handmade.
-If that’s not enough to transport you to the streets of Kraków, For You‘s TV is always steaming a live Polish news station — from Poland, in Polish.
+This place is the real deal: literally a delicious taste of Poland.
+The restaurant is owned by Polish immigrants, every item in the attached “mini-mart” is imported from Poland, and most importantly, everything is homemade and handmade.
+If that’s not enough to transport you to the streets of Krakow, For You‘s TV is always steaming a live Polish news station — from Poland, in Polish.

-The ever-popular pierogi were delicious (particularly the beef pierogi) and the casing on the kiełbasa was crisped to perfection.
+The ever-popular pierogi were delicious (particularly the beef pierogi) and the casing on the kielbasa was crisped to perfection.
 My personal pick was the gołąbki, which had just the right amount of sauce and meat inside.
-I’m usually not a fan of “straight” sauerkraut, but when meats, onions, and mushrooms were added, the bigos was excellent.
+I’m usually not a fan of solo sauerkraut, but when meats, onions, and mushrooms were added, the bigos was excellent.

 If you’re sharing the plate with a picky eater, let them have the pierogi, dumplings, and potato pancakes (after you grab a taste of each).
 Claim the golabki, bigos, and sauerkraut salad for yourself, and enjoy.